These 2-Ingredient Cookies are healthy almond flour cookies crispy on the edges, chewy in the middle, and the simplest cookies you’ll ever make!

 It’s cookie season, and nobody wants cookie recipes that take ages to make.

-They are soft in the center, chewy and crispy on the edges but just barely 20 minutes to make!
+They are soft in the center, chewy, and crispy on the edges, but take under 20 minutes to make!

 And also a vegan cookie recipe that tastes like your favorite vanilla cookies but is ready in no time.